AOD system improvement

 About the project

-The OEPCP is working with Eastern Melbourne AOD agencies to identify opportunities to implement changes that will improve the local service system.
+The OEPCP is working with state-funded AOD agencies in the Inner East and Outer East of Melbourne, to identify opportunities to implement changes that will improve the local service system.
 In order to gain a greater understanding of the existing challenges with the system and to identify opportunities for improvement, AOD services in the region were invited to participate in a stakeholder consultation.

-On May 23rd, a stakeholder workshop was held to use findings from the stakeholder consultation to identify agreed priority areas for change.
+On May 23rd 2018, a workshop was held to use findings from a stakeholder consultation to identify agreed priority areas for change.
 Stakeholders at the workshop agreed on the following 4 areas:

 - Care and recovery coordination